LordDemonos/Quarm.Guide/_posts/2024-05-30-zeal-readme.md

 all zones through Planes of Power.
 The map is drawn into the game's DirectX viewport as part of the rendering sequence and is by default not 'clickable' (see interactive mode below).

-The map is controlled through three interfaces:
+The map is controlled through four interfaces:
 * Dedicated Zeal options window tab (requires `zeal\uifiles`, see Installation notes above)
+* Mouse interactions (external window or internal window in interactive mode)
-* Key binds for frequent map actions (configure in EQ Options->Keyboard->UI)
+* Key binds for frequent map actions (configure in Options->Keyboard->UI)
 * The /map command

-The default map settings are stored in the EQClient.ini file of the root Everquest directory.
 The defaults are updated when adjusting settings in the Zeal options map tab.
+The size and position of the internal map window is stored as part of the UI_character.ini files like normal game windows.
 The key binds and /map commands create temporary changes unless the `/map save_ini` command is used.

-It is recommended to use the Options tab to adjust the basic map settings to the preferred defaults (size, position, background, marker sizes) and then use the keybinds for more frequent map adjustments (on/off, toggle zoom, toggle backgrounds, toggle labels, toggle visible levels).
+It is recommended to use the Options tab to adjust the basic map settings to the preferred defaults (background, labels, names, marker sizes) and then use the keybinds for more frequent map adjustments (on/off, toggle zoom, toggle backgrounds, toggle labels, toggle visible levels).
 The /map commands include extra options like poi search.